Ali Safina

 Ali Safina (born 18 December 1983) is a Pakistani actor, comedian and host.
 He has starred in sitcoms such as Takkay Ki Ayegi Baraat and in 2015 made his film debut with Jalaibee.

 Personal life

-Ali Safina was born in Multan, Pakistan then he moved to Oman with his parents where he completed his schooling in Pakistan School Muscat; for higher education he started off in The Caledonian College of Engineering in Oman and went on to Scotland where he got a degree in mechanical engineering.
-He is married to Pakistani model Hira Tareen in 2013, with whom he has one child.
+Ali Safina was born in Multan, Pakistan.
+He later moved to Oman with his parents where he completed his schooling at Pakistan School Muscat; for higher education he started off in The Caledonian College of Engineering in Oman and went on to Scotland where he got a degree in mechanical engineering.
+Since 2013, he has been married to Pakistani model Hira Tareen, with whom he has one child.

 Career

-Safina started his career as a DJ, VJ and had roles in drama serials like Daag e Nadamat, but it was with the sitcom Takkay Ki Ayegi Baraat that he achieved real fame.
+Safina started his career as a DJ, VJ and had roles in drama serials like Daag e Nadamat.
+After his performance as Takkay in the comedy-drama Dolly Ki Ayegi Baraat, producer Sajjad Gul told him that his next installment, Takkay Ki Ayegi Baraat, would focus on him, as he believed Safina was his lucky charm.
 He followed it up with funny talk shows as a host (Hunn Dass).
 Safina made his film debut in 2014 in a caper-crime film Jalaibee in which he played the main role as Bugga opposite Danish Taimoor and Wiqar Ali Khan.